New London School explosion: Explosion

 On March 18, 1937, first through fourth grade students were let out early; the following day's classes had been canceled to allow students to participate in the Interscholastic Meet, a scholastic and athletic competition, in neighboring Henderson.
 A PTA meeting was being held in the gymnasium, a separate structure roughly 100 ft from the main building.
 Approximately 500 students and 40 teachers were in the main building at the time, although some numbers claim there were roughly 694 students in the main building and at the campus.
 At 3:17 p.m., Lemmie R. Butler, an "instructor of manual training", turned on an electric sander.
 It is believed that the sander's switch caused a spark that ignited the gas-air mixture.

 Reports from witnesses state that the walls of the school bulged, the roof lifted from the building and then crashed back down, and the main wing of the structure collapsed.
 Survivors in the building claimed that lockers embedded in the wall were thrown at them by the blast, others were picked up by the force of the explosion, and the plaster and mortar formed a white haze.
-The force of the explosion was so great that a two-ton concrete block was thrown clear off the building and crushed a 1936 Chevrolet parked 200 feet away.
-Those who evacuated the building after the explosion were in a state of shock, with some recounting that they did not know what to do next and that it seemed the world was deadly silent until the sound came back all at once.
+The force of the explosion was so great that a two-ton concrete block was thrown clear of the building and crushed a 1936 Chevrolet parked 200 feet away.
+Those who evacuated the building after the explosion were in a state of shock, with some recounting that they did not know what to do next and that it seemed the world was dead silent until the sound came back all at once.

 The explosion was its own alarm, reportedly heard up to four miles away from the school.
 The most immediate response was from parents at the PTA meeting.
 Within minutes, area residents started to arrive and began digging through the rubble, many with their bare hands.
 Many survivors also joined in the immediate aftermath in recovery of other survivors and victims.
 Roughnecks from the oil fields were released from their jobs and brought with them cutting torches and heavy equipment needed to clear the concrete and steel.
 Not all of the buildings on the 10 acre campus were destroyed.

 School bus driver Lonnie Barber was transporting elementary students to their homes and was in sight of the school as it exploded.
 Barber continued his two-hour route, returning children to their parents before rushing back to the school to look for his own four children.
 His son Arden died, but the others were not seriously injured.
 Other school buses were employed to drive ambulatory survivors back to their homes, causing family members who were waiting at the bus stops to demand information from students disembarking.